 The subsequent columns of Table 1 show the role of persistent exporting in moderating these LTE relationships (Equation (5) and (6)).
 Here, results from both the SUR model and the GMM model show strong moderating effects of export persistence.
 In particular, both NTM and NTF innovation performance exert a strong positive effect on subsequent export performance if the firm is a persistent exporter.
 Conversely, if a firm is an intermittent exporter, the effects of NTM and NTF innovations are negative and significant.
-Specifically, the SUR models (column 3 of Table 1) show that a 10% increase in NTM (NTF) innovation performance is associated with an increase in subsequent export performance of 0.97% (1.74%) for persistent exporters, but a reduction of export performance of 0.7% (1.21%) for intermittent exporters.
+Specifically, the SUR models (column 3 of Table 1) show that a 1% increase in NTM (NTF) innovation performance is associated with an increase in subsequent export performance of 0.1% (0.17%) for persistent exporters.
+In standard deviation terms, a one SD increase in NTM (NTF) innovation performance is associated with a 0.04(0.13) SD increase in export performance for persistent exporters.
+On the other hand, a 1% increase in NTF (NTM) innovation performance is associated with a reduction in export performance of 0.07% (0.12%) for intermittent exporters.
+This translates into a 0.03 (0.1) SD reduction in export performance in response to a one SD increase in NTM (NTF) innovation performance.
 The GMM models (columns 4 and 5 of Table 1) show a similar pattern with generally lower magnitudes of effects.
-Here, a 10% increase in both NTM (NTF) innovation performance increases subsequent export performance by 0.78% (0.8%) for persistent exporters, but reduces it by 0.93% (0.85%) for intermittent exporters.
+Here, a 1% increase in NTM (NTF) innovation performance increases subsequent export performance by 0.078% (0.08%) for persistent exporters, but reduces it by 0.093% (0.085%) for intermittent exporters.
+In standard deviation terms, a one SD increase in NTM (NTF) innovation performance increases export performance by 0.043 (0.064) SD for persistent exporters, and reduces it by 0.051 (0.067) SD for intermittent exporters.
 Together, these results strongly support H2, and suggests that only persistent exporters are able to turn their innovations into higher subsequent export performance; intermittent exporters may instead focus on domestic markets for their innovations.